OpenProteinAI/openprotein-docs/src/walkthroughs/enzyme-engineering.md

 ### Structural Prediction of newly designed variant

 We’ve combined the top 5 best variants into a single variant and named it EstA SA1.
-We’ll now use the **Structure Prediction** tool to predict the structure of this newly designed variant using ESMfold.
+We’ll now use the **Structure Prediction** tool to predict the structure of this newly designed variant using ESMfold, @Science2023.

 Let’s copy the engineered sequence (EstA SA1) below and paste it into the sequence box under **Structure Prediction**, then select **Predict**.